Laparoscopic Vesicovaginal Fistula (VVF) Repair

 - Experienced multidisciplinary surgical teams

-Patients typically regain normal urinary continence and improved quality of life within weeks of recovery.
+Patients generally regain normal urinary continence and improved quality of life within weeks of recovery.

 FAQs on Laparoscopic Vesicovaginal Fistula (VVF) Repair